Chiragjsca/streamlit-G-Sheet-Dashboard-Turnover-Breakout-250-Stock-/README.md

-# 📊 Top 250 NSE Stock-Volume Breakout Dashboard
+# 📊 Top 250 NSE Stock-Turnover Breakout Dashboard

 A professional, all‑in‑one dashboard for Indian stock market analysis.
 It combines live data from Google Sheets, AI (Gemini/Groq), advanced filtering, watchlists, a **bottom‑fishing** score, a GTT order calculator, dozens of embedded market portals, and much more.